 - The potential impact of the work you are proposing to undertake (either in terms of achievable outcomes, numbers of people reached, and/or particular target groups or the wider community ‘social value’).

-- The capacity/resources of your organisation to deliver the work you propose and achieve the outcomes within six months of receipt of funding.
+- The capacity/resources of your organisation to deliver the work you propose and to achieve the outcomes within six months of receipt of funding.

 - The inclusion of a realistic budget for the work.